rolodoom/wp-docker-compose/README.md

 ### Removing containers

-To stop and remove all the containers use thedown command:
+To stop and remove all the containers use the down command:

 ```
 docker-compose down